Oumaima-Bahloul/GameMind-AI-Agent/README.md

 # GameMind-AI-Agent
 GameMind is an elite, full-stack autonomous AI assistant specialized in video games.
 Powered by **Groq** and the **LLaMA 3.3 70B** model, it uses multi-turn tool orchestration to fetch real-time game updates and compute complex metrics like hardware bottlenecks.
-The application also supports advanced multimodal capabilities, allowing users to upload images (screenshots) and process heavy PDF documents safely via an in-memory extraction pipeline with hard truncation guards.
+The application also supports advanced multimodal capabilities, allowing users to upload images  and process heavy PDF documents safely via an in-memory extraction pipeline with hard truncation guards.

 ---